digikare/nestjs-prom/README.md

 PS: If you have a global prefix, the path will be `{globalPrefix}/metrics` for the moment.

+## API

+### PromModule.forRoot() options

+- `withDefaultsMetrics: boolean (default true)` enable defaultMetrics provided by prom-client
+- `withDefaultController: boolean (default true)` add internal controller to expose /metrics endpoints
+- `useHttpCounterMiddleware: boolean (default false)` register http_requests counter

+## Auth/security

+I do not provide any auth/security for `/metrics` endpoints.
+This is not the aim of this module, but depending of the auth strategy, you can apply a middleware on `/metrics` to secure it.

 ## TODO

 - Update readme